 What is an eCheck?

 Electronic check, or echecks, are one of the best conveniences of modern-day banking.
 Aside from doing away with the wasteful and traditional check processing, using an e check is faster and made even more secure with top-of-the line risk management systems in place.
 Did you know that the majority in the U.S prefer the use of e-check as a payment method?
+Having a merchant account is not the only way businesses can accept payments.

 Get to know what an eCheck is, and how it can be an addition to your business’ payment methods.